-Are you planning a trip to Yukon in Canada?
-From flying over the glacier in Kluane National Park to hiking the Sam McGee Trail for some of the best view, these are the best 5 things to do in Yukon!
+Planning a trip to the Yukon?
+From flying over Kluane National Park to hiking the beautiful Miles Canyon, these are the best things to do in Yukon!

 If you’re looking for some of the best things to do in Yukon then this is the article for you!

 Let me say this now though.
 I absolutely adore Yukon and it is one of my favourite places in Canada.